 Bonds get stronger when we make love and when we have children together.

-Bonding becomes stronger by being together during stressful situation or periods of difficulty.
+Bonding becomes stronger by being together during a stressful situation or periods of difficulty.

 And Trauma Bonding is why it is hard to leave an abusive relationship.